nuxeo-sandbox/nuxeo-website-preview/README.md

 * For example, say you have a _Folderish_ document, named "My Site", whose `id` is `1234-5678-9ABC-DEF0`, and you are testing on your localhost, you can display the preview using this URL: `http://localhost:8080/nuxeo/site/WSP/1234-5678-9ABC-DEF0/index.html`.

-  The exact same URL is used if instead of a `Folderish` containing all the website as Nuxeo documents, it is a `FIle` whose `file:content` holds a zip containing the website
+  The exact same URL is used if instead of a `Folderish` containing all the website as Nuxeo documents, it is a `File` whose `file:content` holds a zip containing the website

 * The plugin contributes the `WebsitePreviewAvailable` facet:
   * Because not every `Folderish` and not every .zip host a website